Blog

 Common CPAP Mask Problems

 Even if CPAP is the fastest and most effective sleep apnea treatment, it can cause small issues if you don't choose the right mask.
-These common problems are:
+These common CPAP problems are:

 The mask does not seal/fit properly it: